-If the Center imposes or seeks to impose Temporary Measures prior to the appointment of a merits arbitrator on a Decision, then a special arbitrator will be appointed by the arbitration body solely to conduct the Temporary Measures hearing.
+If the Center imposes or seeks to impose Temporary Measures before the appointment of a merits arbitrator on a Decision, then a special arbitrator will be appointed by the arbitration body solely to conduct the Temporary Measures hearing.
 This special arbitrator shall not be considered for appointment to review a final Decision.
-If the Center imposes or seeks to impose Temporary Measures after the appointment of an arbitrator for review of a c.
-Filing fees and expenses

-Decision, then the appointed arbitrator shall conduct the Temporary Measures hearing.
+If the Center imposes or seeks to impose Temporary Measures after the appointment of an arbitrator for review of a Decision, then the appointed arbitrator shall conduct the Temporary Measures hearing.